rl-institut/oemof-B3/docs/model_structure.rst

 A few more conventions are important to know.
 Missing data is left empty.
 If a value applies to all regions, this is indicated by :attr:`ALL`.
 If it applies to the sum of regions, by :attr:`TOTAL`.
+There is no unit transformation within the model, i.e. the user needs to ensure the consistency of units.

 Preprocessed datapackages
 -------------------------